Stephen Peace: Political career

-In the years after the energy crisis, successful legal challenges and information about market abuse by Enron and claims of ineffective federal oversight by the Federal Energy Regulatory Commission emerged which some, including Peace, assert “proved” that the crisis was not, as experts say, a result of his energy bill.
-(Ref?)
-(Many?
-Who?)
+In the years after the energy crisis, successful legal challenges and information about market abuse by Enron and claims of ineffective federal oversight by the Federal Energy Regulatory Commission emerged, which Peace, asserts “proved” that the crisis was not a result of his energy bill, but rather companies taking advantage of deregulation to manipulate the market and consumers.

 After being term-limited out of the State Senate, he served as Director of the California Department of Finance.

 Later work

 After leaving public service, Peace served as Senior Advisor to JMI Inc., the San Diego Padres and former Padres owner John Moores from 2005 to December 2016.
-He also served as a Founding Director of the California Independent Voter Project during which time he wrote California's Nonpartisan Open Primary Constitutional Amendment.
+He also served as a Founding Director of the California Independent Voter Project during which time he wrote California's Nonpartisan Open Primary Constitutional Amendment which enacted a Nonpartisan blanket primary.
 He has served on the Board of the UCSD Scripps Institute of Oceanography and as Chairman of the Board of Chicago-based, Authentify, Inc., the privately held company that pioneered dual authentication security for online financial transactions.
 He currently serves as Chairman of the Board of Killer Tomatoes Entertainment and as a member of the Board of Directors of Preservation Ranch.
 He is a principal in the consulting firm JSPeace and Associates.

-Personal life
+Presidential endorsements

-Peace married his wife Cheryl in 1973, and has three sons and five grandchildren.
+Peace endorsed Hillary Clinton in 2016 and Amy Klobuchar in the 2020 presidential election.
+However, in 2024, he crossed the party line and endorsed independent Robert F. Kennedy Jr. for the presidency.